FarronF/limerick-council-meetings/meetings/2024/11/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 17th October 2024.md

 resilience while also supporting future social and economic development.
 The initial stage of

-this project is now complete with the construction of 6km of new pipeline connecting--- Croom to the Clareville Water Treatment Plant in Limerick City.
+this project is now complete with the construction of 6km of new pipeline connecting
+---
+Croom to the Clareville Water Treatment Plant in Limerick City.
 This will improve the

 capacity of the existing water network and connect new proposed developments in the